Swam80/AtliQ-Sales-Insights_Tableu-/README.md

 ### Steps Performed :

-•	Performed Data Cleaning, Analysing and Visualization on India based hardware company sales insights.

-•	Developed ETL mappings using SQL to extract the data from unstructured data and transformed it to the staging area to conduct data cleaning and design star schema data model on Tableau.
+* Connected MySQL server to Tableau for data extraction and performed ETL for data cleaning and transformation.
+* Used Star Schema for data modelling.

-•	Developed a Tableau dashboard to perform analysis, producing quantitative visualizations in Tableau to draw valuable insights based on different parameters affecting the company performance year on year and further provide business solutions.
+* Developed a Tableau dashboard to perform analysis, producing quantitative visualizations to draw valuable insights based on different parameters affecting the company performance year on year and further provide business solutions.
+* Analyzed the company's sales data to provide insights on revenue generation and Profit Analysis at a Market and product level.

 ----------------------------------------------------------------------------------------------------------------------------------------------------